Arsenal on this day in history – the January files

 21 January 1987: Arsenal 2 Nottingham F 0 in the League Cup fifth round as Arsenal headed for their first trophy since since FA Cup win in 1979.
 Nicholas and Hayes got the goals.

 21 January 1997: Andy Linighan sold to Crystal Palace for £500,000.
 He won the League, FA Cup, League Cup, and Cup Winners’ Cup with Arsenal.
 He went on to play 111 games for Palace before final short spells with QPR, Oxford Utd and St Albans.
+Also quoted in some reports as 27 January with a much lower fee.

 21 January 2011: Aaron Ramsey loaned to Cardiff, the club from whence he came.
 He had already had an earlier loan spell with Cardiff, followed by one at Nottingham Forest.
 This time he played six games and scored one goal.